Juris-M/citeproc-js-docs/processcitations/specification.rst

 The *currentCitationCluster* parameter is an object that contains three properties: 'citationItems', 'properties', and 'citationID'.

 **'citationItems'** is a required property that contains an array of objects representing the sources referenced within a citation cluster.
 The objects within the 'citationItems' array must have a property "id" whose value is the item ID that can be used by the *sys* object to retrieve the relevant information about the source.
+Optional properties include "locator", "prefix", and "suffix".
+The "locator" property contains the information needed for users to pinpoint the attribution within a source.
+The "prefix" property contains an explantory prefix or introductory indicator, such as "see" or "confer".
+The "suffix" property contains the an explanatory suffix.
 **'properties'** is a required property that contains an object, but the object may be empty.
 In citation styles that use footnotes or endnotes, the "properties" object must have a "noteIndex" property that contains the value of the footnote number or endnote number occupied by the citation cluster.
 **"citationID"** is an optional property that contains a string. "citationID" is only used when editing an already processed citation cluster.
 Its value is the *cluster ID* of the citation cluster.

 .. code-block:: javascript

    {
-        'citationItems': [ { "id" : sourceID }, ... ];
+        'citationItems': [ { "id" : sourceID, "locator": pincite, "prefix": explanatoryPrefix, "suffix": explanatorySuffix }, ... ];
 	'properties' : { 'noteIndex' : noteNumber },
 	'citationID' : clusterID
    }